I. What We Lose

 I grew to know Hafiz, whose parents were killed by the Taliban when he was a young child.
 He grew up alone on the streets of Kabul, was captured and enslaved as a boy, escaped to Iran as young man, and has fearlessly led his young family to safety in Germany.
 I am awed by his fierce determination to survive and achieve.
 He studies daily for hours even when his teachers tire of his questions.
 He rides transit and walks the city of Berlin to find work, child care, and an apartment.
 Maybe he is discouraged after a year in the refugee camp, but he doesn’t show it.

 I met Adnan who still can’t seem to believe that one day he was teaching in a high school in Aleppo, and a day later, all that he knew was destroyed and he was on the run.
 He is withdrawn and traumatized but still moving forward one step at a time.
-Now when I write to him to ask about his family in Aleppo, he sends me pictures of flowers—-unable to talk about his feelings and trying to think of what is beautiful.
+Now when I write to ask about his family in Aleppo, he sends me pictures of flowers—-unable to talk about his feelings and trying to think of what is beautiful.
 And after 10 months he still lives in the Tempelhof airport camp designed as an emergency shelter for a few weeks after arrival.

 I met Tariq, who lives in Dresden and was beaten three times by right wing xenophobes– who he calls “Nazis”– and even landed in the hospital.
 After a long journey to find sanctuary, he is now lost and confused.
 It is easy to see both trauma and endurance on many faces, fierce ambition on others, fear and courage on others, and on all faces, happiness and relief when they encounter the kindness of strangers—and feel that the strangers might become friends.

 I am well aware of the risks of reducing my friends to these virtuous qualities and romanticizing them in this attempt to transform the dominant image of “the refugee” as victim and threat.
 Like all of us, they are individuals with human weaknesses as well as the strengths that they have been forced to cultivate.
 Nonetheless, their positive impact on the lives of their hosts has been immeasurable.
 I think of my refugee friends at the times I grow impatient on hold with customer service.
 I think of them when I can’t find parking and have to walk to a meeting.
-As I struggle to practice the piano for half an hour—something I choose to do in my leisure, I think of the long hours they spend learning a foreign language in a foreign alphabet Sitting in my cozy home, I think of them, as they walk miles each day to search for a place to live or try to find daycare for their children.
+As I struggle to practice the piano for half an hour—something I choose to do in my leisure, I think of the long hours they spend learning a foreign language in a foreign alphabet Sitting in my cozy home, I think of them as they walk miles each day to search for a place to live or try to find daycare for their children.
 When I grow complacent, I think of their struggle for justice.
 I think of the challenges I have faced in my lifetime and know that they have met and overcome far greater obstacles while still at the tender age of our students.
 Their courage has encouraged me.
-They have transformed my perspective.
-I no longer think of them simply as victims but as heroes.
+They have transformed my perspective on everything.
+I no longer think of them simply as victims but friends and as heroes.

 [i] Brad Evans and Zygmunt Bauman, “The Refugee Crisis Is Humanity’s Crisis” The New York Times, May 2, 2016.